 The museum is home to world-famous and unique objects, such as the 29,500-year-old Venus of Willendorf, the Stellers sea cow that became extinct over 200 years ago, and enormous dinosaur skeletons.
-Further highlights in the 39 exhibit halls include the worlds largest and oldest public collection of meteorites, including the spectacular Tissint meteorite from Mars, as well as the new permanent anthropological exhibition on the origins and development of humans.
+Further highlights in the 39 exhibit halls include the worlds largest and oldest public collection of meteorites, including the spectacular Tissint meteorite from Mars, as well as the permanent anthropological exhibition on the origins and development of humans, and the new prehistoric exhibition with the Venus Cabinet and the Gold Cabinet.
 However, time does not stand still.
 That is why on the occasion of the museums 125th anniversary a new Digital Planetarium has been opened, featuring fulldome projection technology that will give new visitors the chance to embark on fascinating virtual journeys in stunning scientific detail to the edge of the Milky Way galaxy or Saturns rings.
 The museums departments are home to around 60 scientists carrying out fundamental research in a wide range of fields related to earth sciences, life sciences and human sciences.
 This makes the museum an important public institution and one of the largest non-university research centers in Austria.